ESHAYAY/Netflix-clone/README.md

   No build step or dependencies required.

-🙌 Author
+ Author
-  Made by Eshani✨ — feel free to reach out!
+  Made by Eshani — feel free to reach out!

-📄 License
+ License
 This project is for educational purposes only and not intended for commercial use.